D-DanielYang/models/docs/community/README.md

     <tr>
         <td>3</td>
         <td><a href="https://arxiv.org/pdf/2201.10703v2.pdf">Anomaly Detection via Reverse Distillation from One-Class Embedding</a></td>
         <td><details><summary>Abstract</summary><div>Knowledge distillation (KD) achieves promising results on the challenging problem of unsupervised anomaly detection (AD).The representation discrepancy of anomalies in the teacher-student (T-S) model provides essential evidence for AD.
 However, using similar or identical architectures to build the teacher and student models in previous studies hinders the diversity of anomalous representations.
-To tackle this problem, we propose a novel T-S model consisting of a teacher encoder and a student decoder and introduce a simple yet effective "reverse distillation" paradigm accordingly.
+To tackle this problem, we propose a novel T-S model consisting of a teacher encoder and a student decoder and introduce a simple yet effective"reverse distillation"paradigm accordingly.
 Instead of receiving raw images directly, the student network takes teacher model's one-class embedding as input and targets to restore the teacher's multiscale representations.
 Inherently, knowledge distillation in this study starts from abstract, high-level presentations to low-level features.
 In addition, we introduce a trainable one-class bottleneck embedding (OCBE) module in our T-S model.
 The obtained compact embedding effectively preserves essential information on normal patterns, but abandons anomaly perturbations.
 Extensive experimentation on AD and one-class novelty detection benchmarks shows that our method surpasses SOTA performance, demonstrating our proposed approach's effectiveness and generalizability.</div></details></td>
         <td>MVTec AD数据集， 256尺度，wide-resnet50，detection AUROC 98.5%， loc-AUROC 97.8%， loc-PRO 93.9%</td>
         <td><a href="https://github.com/renmada/RD4AD-paddle">快速开始</a></td>
     </tr>